 Ruzzolone is played by rolling huge wheels of cheese, weighing about 4 kilos, around the village walls.
 The object is to get your cheese around the course using the fewest number of strokes.
 Following the cheese contest, there is a band in the piazza and wine, of course.

-There is certainly something for everyone to do on Easter Monday.
+There is certainly something for everyone to do on Easter Monday in Italy.

 Easter Food